hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 If it does not, try:

-- lowering your monitors' refresh rate, as this can stop the flickering altogether
+- lowering your monitor's refresh rate, as this can stop the flickering altogether
 - installing the 535xx versions of the drivers, as later (545, 550) can cause flickering with XWayland